TsubasaTz/Automated-Agricultural-Robot/README.md

 # Automated Agricultural Robot
-Soil Moisture Sensor Code for the Agricultural Robot.
-Detects soil moisture.
+Code for the Automated Agricultural Robot.

 A project by Katrina Velasquez, Maggie Nguyen, Stefanie Nguyen